hfboyce/tableau_course/activities/activity1.md

 ## Exercise 1: Connecting to the data and asking questions
 I'll provide you with the sample data given to me by one of your colleagues.
 We will be using the excel spreadsheet named `compensation.xlsx`.

-Please download it at the link below stored on the google drive [here](https://drive.google.com/drive/folders/1IP1Vs8bJnGElKfqZ8VkNlLVX-VXJZfaV?usp=sharing).
+Please download it at the link below stored on my google drive [here](https://drive.google.com/drive/folders/1IP1Vs8bJnGElKfqZ8VkNlLVX-VXJZfaV?usp=sharing).

 1. Connect Tableau to the `compensation` excel sheet.